 MSJC San Diego offers various programs to assist students with a wide range of issues, including primary and ongoing programs to promote the prevention and awareness of dating violence, domestic violence, sexual assault and stalking.
 These programs are primarily available through the MSJC CARES team in conjunction with Restoring the Heart Center Against Sexual Assault of Southwest Riverside County.
 In addition, other MSJC departments and student organizations may organize campaigns throughout the school year on topics that overlap with dating violence, domestic violence, sexual assault and stalking.
 All incoming freshmen and transfer students can take an online program provided by MSJC entitled "Not Anymore," which introduces MSJC's non-discrimination policies, and policies prohibiting dating violence, domestic violence, sexual assault and stalking.
 "Not Anymore" also includes information about definitions, reporting options, red flag behaviors, bystander intervention strategies, and information about confidential resources.
-In addition to these programs, each year MSJC CARES team in conjunction with Rape Crisis Center and Restoring the Heart Center Against Sexual Assault of Southwest Riverside County provides on-going education through a number of violence prevention programs, lectures, training sessions and workshops to departments, and student organizations.
+In addition to these programs, each year MSJC CARES team in conjunction with the Riverside Area Rape Crisis Center (RARCC) and C.A.S.A.
+Center for Restoring the Heart provides on-going education through a number of violence prevention programs, lectures, training sessions and workshops to departments, and student organizations.

 The Department of Human Resources, under the coordination of the Mt San Jacinto College, provides ongoing mandated staff training about sexual violence awareness in compliance with the Violence against Women Act (VAWA).
-This training takes the form of on-line courses offered via the campuswide email system and also as part of the new employee orientation.
+This training takes the form of on-line courses offered via the campus wide email system and also as part of the new employee orientation.

 New Employees, In addition to online training for supervisors, non-supervisors and faculty are required to take training online training courses provided by Keenan Safe Colleges which include: Sexual harassment, Harassing Behaviors, Hostile Work Environment, Consensual Relationships, Preventing Harassment, and Sensitivity Awareness.
 Additionally, the Title IX Coordinator presents programs throughout the year to various departments on sexual assault, stalking, student conduct and other issues.
-On-going education throughout the year includes MSJC Program content specialized for each group in which CARE, Rape Crisis Center and Restoring the Heart Center Against Sexual Assault of Southwest Riverside County works.
+On-going education throughout the year includes MSJC Program content specialized for each group in which the CARES Team, Riverside Area Rape Crisis Center and C.A.S.A Center for Restoring the Heart works.
 Mt.
 San Jacinto College has implemented the Not Anymore online training program which includes Sexual Assault Prevention for all students' faculty and staff.

-The Title IX Coordinator for MSJC Students is Fred Frontino the phone number is (951) 639-5301.
-He can set up a meeting to explain the process, refer you to resources as needed, or help you file the report.
+The Title IX Coordinator for MSJC Students is Jeannine Stokes the phone number is (951) 487-3151.
+She can set up a meeting to explain the process, refer you to resources as needed, or help you file the report.

-MSJC has also hosted several speakers and training events on campus in conjunction with RARCC and RHCASA.
+MSJC has also hosted several speakers and training events on campus in conjunction with RARCC and C.A.S.A.
+Center for Restoring the Heart.
 In Addition, there are courses in understanding violent offenders available through the Administration of Justice Program.
 This course is a study of the violent crimes of felony assault, robbery, rape, the various types of homicide, and the characteristics of both the offender and the victim.
 Students should check the schedule of classes each semester to determine when these classes are offered.